lucascb/conchalabs-api/README.md

 When it finishes, the API URL created will be displayed to you.

-> **Note:** Some GCP APIs accesses might still be requested by the CLI as the resources are created.
+> **Note**: Some GCP APIs accesses might still be requested by the CLI as the resources are created.
 > Just enable the API on the project and run the command again.

 Last but not least, run the migration job to create the tables on the database: